RuoxiDu/hello-world2/README.md

 this is my first local repository

 Hi, I am Ruby!
 I like programming so much.
-Java and C++ are my favorate computer language.
+Java and C++ are my favorite computer language.